nodejs/undici/README.md

 - `maxHeaderSize: Number`, the maximum length of request headers in bytes.
   Default: `16384` (16KiB).

-- `headersTimeout: Number`, the amount of time the parser will wait to receive the complete HTTP headers (Node 14 and above only).
-  Default: `30e3` milliseconds (30s).

 <a name='request'></a>
 #### `client.request(opts[, callback(err, data)]): Promise|Void`